 In fact, a 2018 clinical study used a combination of Hyaluronic Acid, Chondroitin Sulfate, Curcumin, and Quercetin orally and showed promising results in reducing the urgency and frequency of UTI after sex among women who took the supplements every day.

 According to hundreds of reviews online, Hyaluronic acid in capsules helps sufferers worldwide improve the condition of their joints and skin.
 One could hope that in a similar fashion, it could help to rebuild healthy bladder lining and elevate symptoms of those who suffer from chronic UTIs and Interstitial cystitis (IC) (which is basically chronic inflammatory bladder).

 Bladder health supplements containing Hyaluronic acid (least expensive per serving first):

 - Hyaluronic acid by NOW ($$$)

-Similar to Hyaluronic acid, Chondroitin sulfate helps to restore bladder’s epithelium and promote healing from bladder inflammation.
-Chondroitin sulfate is the main ingredient in bladder health supplements such as in Cystoprotek and Cysto renew capsules known in IC community.
+Similar to Hyaluronic acid, Chondroitin sulfate helps to restore the bladder’s epithelium and promote healing from bladder inflammation.
+Chondroitin sulfate is the main ingredient in bladder health supplements such as in Cystoprotek and Cysto renew capsules known in the IC community.